All Episodes

 This is not good news, but what is good news is that he is the greatest fighter and winner that you will ever meet.

-And rush, in recognition of all that you have done for our nation, the millions of people a day that you speak to and that you inspire, and all of the incredible work that you have done for charity.
+rush limbaugh thank you for your decades of tireless devotion to our country and rush in recognition of all that you have done for our nation the millions of people a day that you speak to and that you inspire

 I will now ask the First Lady of the United States to present you with the honor, please.